 Meditation is a training of the mind.
 We train our mind to notice when we get caught up and come back to the present moment.
 We can still be meditating while we are in the presence of thought.

-2 “I Don’t Have Enough Time to Meditate” Remember, mindfulness is a kind of meditation – simply being aware of what we are doing in any moment (walking the dog, doing the dishes, talking on the phone).
+2 “I Don’t Have Enough Time to Meditate” Remember, mindfulness is a kind of meditation – simply being aware of what we are doing in any moment (walking the dog, doing the dishes, using our smartphone).
 It is building awareness in the present moment – simply being aware of the sensations, thoughts and emotions that arise.
 We can do this anytime, anywhere.
 While the most effective way to build momentum is to sit for a regularly designated sitting meditation, however, even 5 minutes a day or pausing for 10 deep breaths is extremely helpful.

 3 “It Feels Like My Mind is More ‘Crazy’ During Meditation” Once we pause and start paying attention to our mind, we begin to see how erratic and addictive it is and how little control we actually have over it.
 It can be disturbing to realize how unruly our mind is – but, remember, meditation is a practice of paying attention.
 So, making this observation is a sign of progress, not failure.

-Meditation can help heal emotions, change thought patterns and create more responsive, less impulsive behavior….but, it doesn’t happen overnight.
+Meditation can help heal emotions, alleviate pain, change thought patterns and create more responsive, less impulsive behavior….but, it doesn’t happen overnight.